EgorMizerov/jsonrpc/README.md

 # jsonrpc
 ___

-A json-rpc implementation on golang
+A json-rpc implementation on golang with support for batch requests

 ## Installation
 ___